EventCalc – FAQs

 What is a half birthday and why do I care?

-A “half birthday” is when you are x.5 number of years old.
+A “half birthday” is when you are halfway between actual birthdays.
 There are a number of reasons why people want to know about their half birthday:

 Can’t I just add 6 months to get my half birthday date?